Widow’s Social Security Check Shrinks by $500 to $1,200 a Month After Spouse Dies. Here’s Why

 How One Check Disappears Overnight

-For couples with more uneven earnings histories, say $4,000 for him and $1,500 for her, the survivor keeps the $4,000 and loses the $1,500, which works out to $18,000 a year.
-Most middle and upper-middle-income widows see their household Social Security drop somewhere between $500 and $1,200 a month.
+For couples with more uneven earnings histories, say $4,000 for him and $1,500 for her, the survivor keeps the $4,000 and loses the $1,500, working out to $18,000 a year.
+Most middle and upper-middle-income widows see their household Social Security income drop somewhere between $500 and $1,200 a month as a result.

-One nuance: if the higher-earning spouse delayed claiming past full retirement age, those delayed credits carry over to the survivor.
-A husband who waited until 70 to claim leaves behind a larger check than one who claimed at 62, and that difference becomes the widow’s floor for the rest of her life.
+One important nuance: if the higher-earning spouse delayed claiming past full retirement age, those delayed retirement credits carry over to the survivor.
+A husband who waited until 70 to claim leaves behind a larger check than one who claimed at 62, and that difference becomes the widow’s income floor for the rest of her life.

 The Tax Trap Most Widows Do Not See Coming

-The second hit arrives the following April.
+The second financial hit arrives the following April.
 The surviving spouse files as single starting the year after the death, and the single brackets sit at roughly half the married-filing-jointly thresholds.
 For 2025, the 22% bracket starts at $48,476 for a single filer versus $96,951 for a couple, and the 24% bracket starts at $103,351 single versus $206,701 joint.

 The income is lower, but more of it is taxed at higher rates.
 For a household pulling $90,000 in combined Social Security, pension, and required minimum distributions, the bracket compression alone often adds $3,000 to $8,000 in federal tax annually.